Center for Innovation and Engagement

 - After the assessment is complete we will then equip participants with the technology (whether a device or an application) and train them, their supporters, and their families, in its use.

 - We will be using feedback and data to determine how well it’s working, to see if different or additional support is needed.
 This information will help the Center understand how the use of adaptive technology can be expanded for others throughout the YAI Network and beyond.

-The Center’s work is supported by the Stavros Niarchos Foundation (SNF) and the Gladys Brooks Foundation.
+The Center’s work is supported by the Stavros Niarchos Foundation (SNF), Mother Cabrini Health Foundation, and the Gladys Brooks Foundation.